Crosdale History, Family Crest & Coats of Arms

 The surname Crosdale was first found in Yorkshire, where the earliest record of the name occurs was of Johannes de Crosdale in 1379 who was listed in the Yorkshire Poll Tax Rolls in 1379.
 Some of the family held estates at Waddington in the West Riding of Yorkshire since early times.
 "This place afforded an asylum to the unfortunate monarch Henry VI., who, after the battle of Hexham, was entertained at Waddington Hall, the property of the Croasdale family, and protected by concealment from the pursuit of his enemies for nearly twelve months."
 There is no doubt that the name is from the Yorkshire/ Lancashire borders but the local seems to have been lost over the years.

-Important Dates for the Crosdale family
+Early History of the Crosdale family

 This web page shows only a small excerpt of our Crosdale research.
 Another 53 words (4 lines of text) covering the years 1379, 1688, 1737 and 1762 are included under the topic Early Crosdale History in all our PDF Extended History products and printed products wherever possible.